Pramod-36/Futurereadynominal/README.md

 <p>This is my future ready talent project</p>
 <h1>Nominal Sale Ad</h1>
 <p>This is a static website developed using HTML and CSS.</p>
-<p> The primary motto nominal sale ad is for displaying offers given from particular services.This will ensure that people can know about the dealings according to their customs and needs.</p>
+<p> The primary motto of nominal sale ad is for displaying offers given from particular services.This will ensure that people can know about the dealings according to their customs and needs.</p>

 <img width="610" alt="hello" src="https://user-images.githubusercontent.com/109946112/186426306-4d452f35-6f99-4f78-8138-90792c4d19e6.png">